St. John Knits: History

 The original face of the brand was model Kelly Gray, the daughter of the founders.
 Following Gray, supermodel Gisele Bündchen became the new face of St. John in 2005.
 Beginning in 2005, Angelina Jolie became the face and spokeswoman for St. John.
 The campaigns were all shot by Mario Testino.
 In 2010, St. John announced that they were replacing Jolie with British supermodel and musician Karen Elson after her three-year campaign as the face of the company, because Jolie's fame had "overshadowed the brand."
 In 2011, Kate Winslet was named the face of St John, a position she continues to hold as of 2015.

-″St. John Knits' carved a lasting place for itself in the business world by selling to large, established retailers such as Jacobson's and Lord & Taylor, cultivating a relationship that would propel its growth for decades.
-Underpinning its respected standing among retailers were the company's distinctive lines of clothing, which began to attract a devout clientele drawn to Marie St. John's classically conservative fashion style.
-As one retail consultant explained, "For ladies who lunch, a St. John knit is almost like a uniform, a status symbol," which neatly described the company's typical retail customer and conveyed the essence of the clothes' success: generations of women made the inclusion of a St. John knit in their wardrobe a must.″ A St. John's garment can be identified by its knit-in hem (most companies use sewn-in hems) and the tightly woven wool and rayon double knit fabric developed by Marie St John in 1962.
-The St. John Sport line contains more on trend styles.
+″St. John Knits' sold to large, established retailers such as Jacobson's and Lord & Taylor.
+The company's typical retail customer favoured a conservative fashion style.
+As one retail consultant explained, "For ladies who lunch, a St. John knit is almost like a uniform, a status symbol, generations of women made the inclusion of a St. John knit in their wardrobe a must.″ A St. John's garment can be identified by its knit-in hem (most companies use sewn-in hems) and, the tightly woven wool and rayon double knit fabric developed by Marie St John in the year 1962.
+The St. John Sport line contains more up to date styles.